Banzai: Who you calling upid-stay?!

 Phoebe: Okay, Ix-nay on the angel-way talk.

-- On an episode of The Three Stooges, Larry and Moe try to teach Curly how to speak Pig Latin.
+- On the "Tassels in the Air" episode of The Three Stooges, Larry and Moe try to teach Curly how to speak Pig Latin.
 When Curly says that his Pig Latin name must be "Curly Q", Moe says "Boy, are you umday!"
 The Pig Latin later results in Moe being mistaken for a painter named Omay.

 - In one episode of Lizzie McGuire where Gordo is teamed up with Kate, Kate tells Gordo, "Let's o-gay."

 - The choristers at the beginning of Penn & Teller: Bullshit!'s "Vatican" episode are chanting "The Vatican is bullshit!" in Pig Latin.

 - "Ap-ray" by Derwood Bowen is a rap song in pig Latin about rapping in pig Latin.

 - "Grunt: Pigorian Chant (from Snouto Domoinko de Silo)" sung by the Ad Hog Camerata, with words by Sandra Boynton.
 A pricelessly hilarious parody of "Chant".
 It describes a day at the farm in Latin and Pig Latin.
 Allemooia.
 Gloria in egg shells each day-o.

 - "Missa Hilarious" has "Yriekay" for the first movement instead of "Kyrie."

 - The piano score of "The Short-Tempered Clavier" advertises "performance notes in five languages," one of which is Pig Latin.
 At least the "Erformancepay Otesnay" are actually a faithful translation of the English notes, unlike the French "Remarques sur l'Exécution" (a recipe) or the German "Aufführungsnoten" (the text of Schiller's Ode to Joy).